repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 """""""""

-The metadata update ceremony should be used when a user wants to update the content of his metadata files.
+The metadata update ceremony should be used when a user wants to update the content of their metadata files.
 In order to fully complete this besides finishing the ceremony steps you need to send the resulting payload to the active RSTUF API deployment (```repository-service-tuf-api``) you already use.